NorbertKlockiewicz/NorbertKlockiewicz/README.md

 I am a web developer working as Full-stack developer in Intelligent Solutions AT.
 I am also studying Computer Science and Intelligent Systems at AGH University of Science and Technology

-Actually I am working on: https://backend.homewrk.org/ and an unpublished application with mini-games created using react native
+Currently I am working on: https://backend.homewrk.org/ and an unpublished application with mini-games created using react native